Cash Buyer. No Block Restrictions.

 We Buy Ex-Local Authority Flats

-Former council and housing association flats often face mortgage restrictions that limit the buyer pool.
+Ex-council and ex-housing association flats often face mortgage restrictions that limit the buyer pool.
 As cash buyers, those restrictions do not apply to us.
 We assess the flat on its own merits.

 London ex-council housing block exterior